Lech (Vorarlberg): History

 Lech was first mentioned in 642.
 It was settled and founded in the first half of the 13th century by Walser migrants from the canton of Wallis in Switzerland.
 Until the nineteenth century, it was known as "Tannberg".
 Subsequently, the full name "Tannberg am Lech" gave rise to the present name "Lech".

 The church of St Nicholas, which is thought to have been built around 1390, was the parish church of the Tannberg administrative district, and there was also a Tannberg district court in Lech until the dissolution of the Tannberg district in 1806.

 During the Napoleonic Wars, Lech was temporarily ceded to Bavaria along with the provinces of Tyrol and Vorarlberg.

 Until 1885, the mountain farmers of the Arlberg region lived exclusively from agriculture, mainly dairy farming and cattle rearing.
 The arrival of the Arlberg Railway brought the first tourists and the new sport of skiing.

 The villages of Lech, Warth and Zürs am Arlberg were virtually inaccessible in winter until the construction of the Flexen road, as huge amounts of snow blocked the roads and avalanches were a constant threat.
 For those, who dared to travel, the journey from the main station in Langen to Lech took at least 2.5 hours.
 For the Flexen road, paths were blasted into the rock, creating a permanent link between Stuben, Zürs and Lech.
 The Flexen road took 5 years to build.

 The first ski school in Lech was founded in 1925.
 In the beginning there were only 2 instructors at the school.
 Students had to climb the mountain on foot before they could learn to ski on unprepared slopes.
 In 1939 Lech's first lift was opened.

 In recent decades, the once small town has developed into a flourishing community, thanks to the influence of winter tourism and, increasingly, summer tourism.

 Today, Lech and Zürs am Arlberg alone have more than 1,600 inhabitants.
 Every year there are around 1 million overnight stays, although the number of beds in Lech Zürs is limited to 10,000 in order to maintain the quality of tourism and protect nature as much as possible.
 The Oberlech area has been a particular focus of nature conservation and has been a traffic-free zone since 1997.

 Climate

 Lech has a subarctic climate, bordering on a humid continental climate with cold winters and cool summers.
 The heavy snows, which fall in winter, make Lech a sought-after ski resort.

+Climate data for Lech, Vorarlberg (1440 m; average temperatures 1982 – 2012) Dfc, bordering on Dfb.